|<< tilde.town||tilde.town overview||independent online communities||projects||404 Not Found|

 This is a build-it-as-you-do-it tilde.town guide.

-I am new to tilde.town, and I've heard repute that there is a lot of fun to be had here.
+I am new to tilde.town (or I was when I started this guide), and I've heard repute that there is a lot of fun to be had here.
 I learn best by doing, so here's what I've learned as I've done it; in what better form than a to-do list.

 Why tilde.town?
-I am a big supporter of indepdendent, non-commercial social communities online that serve as places for creativity and collaboration.
+I am a big supporter of indepdendent, non-commercial social and hobbyist communities online that serve as places for creativity and collaboration.
 We need a lot more places like this these days.
+I even started my own at rawtext.club that tries to merge the "slow" movement with a FOSS GNU/Linux learning environment.

 (Please email me with anything unique to tilde.town that I'm missing!)